 So, encourage peer-to-peer recognition.
 You can do this in your staff meeting or sales huddles.
 Ask your staff to name team members they think are doing really well and help spread some good vibes all around.

-What’s the best way to rewards your staff?
+What’s the best way to reward your staff?

 We just gave you a bunch of ideas on how to reward your employees.
 The question is, which method is right for you?
 The short answer is it depends.
 There’s no one-size-fits-all rewards system, since each business and work environment is different.